practicalcomputerscience/MicrobenchmarkGPHLlanguages/30 - languages that didn't make it to my list/README.md

 # Languages that didn't make it to my list

-..and which I started to test with my microbenchmark program.
+..and which I started at least to test with my microbenchmark program.

 Table of contents: